beninbar/Projects/README.md

 # Projects
 Hi there - this is just a place to put new projects.
-The first is Hangman!